Visualize real-time sensor data from your Azure IoT hub in a web application

 What you learn

-In this tutorial, you learn how to visualize real-time sensor data that your IoT hub receives by running a web application that is hosted on a web app.
+In this tutorial, you learn how to visualize real-time sensor data that your IoT hub receives with a node.js web app running on your local computer.
+After running the web app locally, you can optionally follow steps to host the web app in Azure App Service.
 If you want to try to visualize the data in your IoT hub by using Power BI, see Use Power BI to visualize real-time sensor data from Azure IoT Hub.

 What you do

-- Open the web app to see real-time temperature and humidity data from your IoT hub.
+- Open a web page to see real-time temperature and humidity data from your IoT hub

 What you need